Daniel E. O’Toole

 3. Case Selection Process

-Participation in the court's mediation program is mandatory for all cases selected for participation in the program that were docketed after September 18, 2006.
-The circuit mediation officers contact principal counsel in cases selected for mediation to determine whether the case is a good candidate for mediation and seek the opinion of counsel regarding participation in the program.
-At that time, the circuit mediation officers ask counsel to determine whether the appeal and, if pertinent, the cross-appeal, present any jurisdictional defects.
-If at the outset it appears to the circuit mediation officers that mediation will not be fruitful, then court mediation efforts cease.
-Counsel may jointly request that a case be included in the mediation program.
-A Confidential Joint Request to Enter Mediation Program form is available from the Clerk's Office and on the court's website.
-Such a request should be submitted to:
+Participation in the court's mediation program is mandatory for all cases selected for participation in the program.
+The Circuit Executive, through the Office of General Counsel, contacts principal counsel in cases selected for mediation to determine whether the case is a good candidate for mediation and seeks the opinion of counsel regarding participation in the program.
+If at the outset it appears to the designated court officials that mediation will not be fruitful, then court mediation efforts cease.

 United States Court of Appeals for the Federal Circuit